-17. (1) The multilateral environmental agreements specified in the First Schedule have been extended to St Helena and the Chief Environmental Officer shall take, recommend or promote such general or specific measures and carry out such other of his functions under this Ordinance as may be necessary in order to achieve the objectives of this Ordinance as it applies to conserving biodiversity.
+17. (1) The multilateral environmental agreements specified in the First Schedule have been extended to St Helena and the Chief Environmental Officer shall take, recommend or promote such general or specific measures and carry out such other of his functions under this Ordinance as may be necessary in order to achieve the objectives of this Ordinance as it applies to protecting the environment.

-- (2) The Governor in Council may make regulations for the purpose of meeting St Helena's obligations under any of the multilateral environmental agreements specified in the First Schedule. - (3) Without limiting the generality of subsection (2), regulations made under this section may prescribe specific offences under this Ordinance and provide that any person who commits such an offence is liable- - (a) to a fine of not more than £1,000,000; - (b) if the offence is a continuing offence, to a further fine of £1,000 for each day during which the offence continues; and - (c) to imprisonment for not more than two years. - (4) The Governor in Council may from time to time amend the First Schedule by way of notice laid before the Legislative Council and in the Gazette.
+- (2) The Governor in Council may make regulations for the purpose of meeting St Helena's obligations under any of the multilateral environmental agreements specified in the First Schedule. - (3) Without limiting the generality of subsection (2), regulations made under this section may prescribe specific offences under this Ordinance and provide that any person who commits such an offence is liable- - (a) to a fine of not more than £1,000,000; - (b) if the offence is a continuing offence, to a further fine of £1,000 for each day during which the offence continues; and - (c) to imprisonment for not more than two years. - (4) The Governor in Council may from time to time amend the First Schedule by order and shall as soon as practicable lay notice thereof before the Legislative Council.